DmitriyStepanov601/DmitriyStepanov601/README.md

 ## First projects

-After 4 years, I started learning the Java programming language, which is more focused on server-side development.
-But before that, as I felt for myself, during the well-known pandemic, I practiced using the old Swing graphics library, which is currently practically not used anywhere except for some companies.
+The picture shows a desktop application written in C# using WinForms, which includes several developed games, as part of learning another language - Java 8.

 ![apps](https://user-images.githubusercontent.com/61186198/176729764-10be83f8-d931-4c07-8531-afb480418716.png)

-The picture shows a desktop application written in C# using WinForms, which includes several developed games, as part of learning another language - Java 8.

 ## Graduation project